PUBLISHED December 29th, 2018 06:00 am | UPDATED May 18th, 2020 06:34 pm

-Two weeks later, I’m still basking in the afterglow of Wonderfruit.
+Two weeks later, and I’m still basking in the afterglow of Wonderfruit.
 From magical sunrise moments to new discovery of music acts, my heart’s filled with content from a weekend of audio and visual pleasure.
+For Southeast Asian natives that won’t make the jaunt over seas to Coachella (or simply don’t like their music), Wonderfruit is godsend for Burning Man enthusiasts and lovers of all things transformative.

 Everyone goes to Wonderfruit for different reasons; be it attending talks and workshops, yoga and meditation, music and art – and my intention for this year’s affair was to be lost in the nature surrounded by music and art.